Squatters and unauthorised occupants

 'Breaking and entering' is not squatting – it is trespassing.
 The police have powers to remove trespassers immediately – especially if there is evidence of forced entry.

-If you see someone breaking into a property call the police straight away; if the property is a council home please inform the neighbourhoods team on 01246 345354.
+If you see someone breaking into a property call the police straight away; if the property is a council home please inform the housing management team on 01246 345071.

 Although we regularly visit properties that we know are empty, the first person to know if someone is occupying a home without permission is often a neighbour.

-If you know of squatters or unauthorised occupants in a council home, please let us know by contacting the neighbourhoods team on 01246 345345.
+If you know of squatters or unauthorised occupants in a council home, please let us know by contacting the housing management team on 01246 345071.
 This information will be treated in confidence.
 We can then start investigations and take the appropriate action.

 The laws on squatting are quite complicated.
 In some cases it may take a while for us to evict someone who is squatting, although this may not be the same in every case.